briandenicola/azure-ad-msal-demos/Readme.md

 # Overview

-A couple quick and dirty examples of how to use MSAL libraries with Azure AD
+A few quick and dirty examples of how to use MSAL libraries with Azure AD